Good to know

 For all types of inline skates, wheels will need two bearings each.
-Roller blade bearings can fit in every standard wheel, so you don’t have to worry about the size.
+Inliner bearings can fit in every standard wheel, so you don’t have to worry about the size.
 The quality of bearings depends on a range of factors - material, precision (ABEC), lubrication, sealed or open (with or without shield).

 If you are mainly skating outside, sealed bearings lubricated with grease are the best option.
 Indoor riders can use open bearings that spin fast and are easy to clean.
 Speed and long-distance skaters might be interested in high precision bearings lubricated with oil.
 They spin fast and are easy to clean, but dirt can damage them quickly.